Mr. Chairman, these individuals have been determined whistleblowers.

 And isn't it interesting that it foreshadowed today's fraught culture wars where our civil liberties are again in jeopardy?

-You just heard it in the last segment with my guests Peter Schweitzer and Eric Eggers, an incredible story about government abuse and media abuse.
+You just heard it in the last segment with my guests, Peter Schweitzer and Eric Eggers.

-So you can get our book, The Trial of the Century, available in bookstores nationwide beginning on Tuesday.
+So you can get our book, The Trial of the Century, available in bookstores nationwide, beginning on Tuesday.

-Order it right now, Amazon.com, Barnes Noble.com.
+Order it right now, amazon.com, barnsandnoble.com.

 But let's talk a little bit more about government abuse and corruption.